Ushnesha/AI-Powered-Autonomous-Trash-Interceptor/README.md

-# SmartBin: Autonomous Interceptor Trash Can
+# AutoBin: Autonomous Interceptor Trash Can

 An AI-powered robot that catches thrown objects using real-time computer vision, predictive physics, and machine learning.

 ## Overview

-SmartBin is a Raspberry Pi 4-based system that detects incoming projectiles via camera, predicts their landing position using Kalman filtering + ballistic physics (or ML), and moves a trash can underneath using PID-controlled Mecanum wheels.
+AutoBin is a Raspberry Pi 4-based system that detects incoming projectiles via camera, predicts their landing position using Kalman filtering + ballistic physics (or ML), and moves a trash can underneath using PID-controlled Mecanum wheels.

 **Hardware:**
 - Raspberry Pi 4